opnsense/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 In this section there are a few example configurations of different clients.
 All configurations here are tuned to the exact settings above.
 If you change anything in the server configuration, make sure you change it here too.

-All clients are configured to use the "Ike config mode", that means the virtual IPs and the traffic selectors are pushed by the VPN server to the client.
-The only IP addresses you have to add manually are the DNS servers.
+All clients are configured to use the *Configuration Payload* for virtual IP address, traffic selectors and DNS Server(s).
+They are pushed by the VPN server to the client.

 ..
 Note::
     Import the CA certificate to clients, not the server certificate.